-Evaluation criteria and matters evaluated Grounds for failing the thesis 1 2 3 4 5 Choice of topic and of the artistic and/or scientific goals for thesis Relevance of the topic for the field Definition of topic Setting of artistic and/or scientific goals for thesis The thesis topic has not been approved and it is not related to the programme or major of the student.
+Evaluation criteria Grounds for failing 1 2 3 4 5 and matters the thesis evaluated Choice of topic and of the artistic and/or scientific goals for thesis Relevance of the topic for the field Definition of topic Setting of artistic and/or scientific goals for thesis The thesis topic has not been approved and it is not related to the programme or major of the student.
 The lack of any definition of scope significantly complicates the discussion of the topic.
 The goals of the thesis are not explicated.
 The topic of the thesis has been approved but it is poorly linked with the field.
 A lacking definition of the scope complicates the discussion of the topic.
 The scientific and artistic goals of the thesis are vaguely presented.
 The topic is related to the field but has little relevance for it.
 Unclear definition of the scope complicates fluent discussion of the topic.
 Some scientific and/or artistic goals are apparent, but the arguments for them are weak.
 The topic has significance for the field.
 The definition of the scope is clear and supports the discussion of the topic.
 The student has set scientific and/or artistic goals for the thesis and justifies them.
 The definition of the scope is justified and supports the discussion of the topic very well.
 The student analyses the choice of the scientific and/or artistic goals of the thesis.
 The topic is demanding.
-The definition of the scope demonstrates in-depth understanding of the topic.
+The definition of the scope demonstrates in-depth under- standing of the topic.
 The student evaluates the choice of the scientific and/or artistic goals of the thesis.
-Command of topic and use of sources Command of the topic Use of sources The student is not familiar enough with the topic to discuss it in the thesis.
+Command of the The student is not familiar enough with the topic to discuss it in the thesis.
 The key sources relevant for the topic have been ignored.
 The text repeats the contents of the sources without providing references (plagiarism).
-The scope of the topic has been recognised but knowledge of subject area is superficial.
+The scope of the topic has been recognised bur knowledge of subject area is superficial.
 The sources are not relevant or evaluated.
 There are shortcomings in citing and referencing techniques.
-The topic has been described.
-The thesis makes use of sources that allow the discussion of the topic but source evaluation is lacking.
-The student has fair command of citing and referencing techniques.
-The thesis demonstrates the student's command of the topic and its context or theoretical framework as well as of the previous research.
+The thesis makes use of sources that allow the discussion of the topic but source evaluation is The thesis demonstrates the student's command of the topic and its context or theoretical framework as well as of the previous research.
 The sources used in the thesis are essential for the topic and the use of sources demonstrate good command of the subject area.
 Sources have been evaluated.
 Good command of citing and referencing techniques.
 The thesis demonstrates the student's very good command of the topic and its context or theoretical framework as well as of the previous research.
 The thesis demonstrates very good command of key sources.
 The sources are evaluated and weighted purposefully.
 The thesis demonstrates the student's in-depth knowledge of the topic and its context or theoretical framework as well as of the previous research.
 Finnish and international sources are used extensively.
 The sources are critically evaluated and their choice and weighting supports the discussion of the topic excellently.
-Discussion of the topic, conclusions and interpretation Choice of methods and techniques The goals set for the thesis are not achieved with the methods or tech- niques selected.
-There are shortcomings in the command of the method or technique selected that affect the results.
-The choice and command of methods and techniques support the attainment of the goals in a satisfactory man- The choice of methods or techniques supports the discussion of the topic.
-The student has good command of the methods The student has excellent command of the methods or techniques and applies them very well.
-The student demonstrates The student applies and critically evaluates the selected methods or techniques.
-The student examines the topic analytically and critically